gogozs/SZAFNetworkingExtension/README.md

 ## Features

 ### unify failure control flow
-all failure request from Server, including 'error' entry in JSON will let code jump into `failure block`.
+all failure request from Server, including `error` entry in JSON will let code jump into `failure block`.

 ### retry